 Back in February, a newspaper article caught my eye: ‘Money saving tips to make your child a millionaire’.
 I obviously had a peek and loved what I read because it is such a simple idea!

 The reality is it isn’t an article about tips.
 It’s one really straightforward tip – get a pension open for your child as soon as they are born.
+Children’s pensions aren’t something I had really considered before for my children but the article was eye opening.

 In the article, Rob Gardner, a campaigner for financial education and co-founder and CEO of Redington, says that if you put £5.50 aside every day from the day they are born until your child reaches the age of 10, this can grow into a £1 million pension pot by the time they reach 65.
 You wouldn’t need to contribute anything else after their 10th birthday.